-Continuing interest (waiting) list
+Continuing Interest (Nursery places)

-After places have been offered, Hertfordshire County Council will maintain a continuing interest (waiting) list for the Governors of the school.
+After places have been offered, governors will maintain the school's continuing interest (waiting) list.
 A child's position on a CI list will be determined by the admission criteria outlined above and a child's place on the list can change as other children join or leave it.
-The county council will contact parents/carers if a vacancy becomes available and it can be offered to a child.
-Continuing interest lists will be maintained for every year group until the summer term (date to be confirmed).
-To retain a CI application after this time, parents must make an In Year application.
+The school will contact parents/carers if a vacancy becomes available and it can be offered to a child.
+A continuing interest list will be maintained until the end of the summer term of 2022 - 2023.
+Late applications, will go onto this list in a position determined by the criteria.